 The dictionary defines bushcraft as: “the skill gained by or necessary for living in bush country.”
 In other words, bushcraft stands for the skills needed for wilderness survival.

 Survival Manuals That Can Teach You Bushcraft

-Well-written and instructed survival manuals such as Bushcraft 101 by Dave Cantebury or the S.A.S.
-Survival Manual by John Wiseman are great places to start from; in fact these are good survival manuals to keep in your backpack so that you can refer to methods taught on shelter making, emergency fishing, fire making, purifying water, etc. anytime you’re on a wilderness excursion or in your get home bag.
-Though this article will recommend several pieces of my personal choices for survival bushcraft gear based on my long life of experience in the wilderness, without knowledge of how to use them, the best survival tools available will do you little good.
+Well-written and high utility survival manuals such as Bushcraft 101 by Dave Cantebury or the S.A.S.
+Survival Manual by John Wiseman are great places to start; in fact these are good survival manuals to keep in your backpack or in your get home bag so that you can refer to methods taught on shelter making, emergency survival fishing, fire making, purifying or distilling water, etc. anytime you’re on a wilderness excursion.
+Though this article will recommend several items that are my personal choices for survival bushcraft gear based on my long life of experience in the wilderness, without knowledge of how to use them, the best survival tools available will do you little good.
 So, if you’re new to survival, definitely hit the books first, and start reading these recommended survival manuals!